Jaakal/aweb/README.md

 ## Getting Started

-Clone the repository into her/his local computer.
+Clone the repository into your local computer.

 ### Prerequisites

 Ruby, '2.6.4'

 Ruby on Rails, '~> 6.0.2', '>= 6.0.2.1'

 ### Setup